Apostolic Nunciature to Thailand

-The Apostolic Nunciature to Thailand the diplomatic mission of the Holy See to Thailand.
+The Apostolic Nunciature to Thailand is the diplomatic mission of the Holy See to Thailand.
 It is located in Sathon District, Bangkok.
-The current Apostolic Nuncio is Archbishop Paul Tschang In-Nam, who was named to the position by Pope Benedict XVI on 4 August 2012.
+The current Apostolic Nuncio is Archbishop Peter Bryan Wells, who was named to the position by Pope Francis on 8 February 2023.

 The Apostolic Nunciature to the Kingdom of Thailand is an ecclesiastical office of the Catholic Church in Thailand, with the rank of an embassy.
 The nuncio serves both as the ambassador of the Holy See to the King of Thailand, and as delegate and point-of-contact between the Catholic hierarchy in Thailand and the Pope.

+The Apostolic Nuncio to Thailand is usually also the Apostolic Nuncio to Cambodia, Myanmar and Apostolic Delegate to Laos upon his appointment to said nations.